Trump's legal team offer more lax rules for a proposed protective order in Jan. 6 case

 Negotiating the parameters of this protective order is a crucial step for prosecutors before they can begin the all-important discovery process and nail down a time for an actual trial.

+In their response to the Trump legal team's proposal, federal prosecutors reiterated their support for a broader protective order, saying it would "safeguard witness privacy and the integrity of these proceedings."

+The filings late Monday showed just how far apart the two sides are on the issue.
-Trump's team included in their filing Monday correspondence between the defense and prosecutors that emphasized how both sides remain at odds on a protective order.

-Trump's attorneys included an email from prosecutors in court filings that said: "We have had a chance to review it and do not believe we will be able to come to an agreement on most issues."
+Trump's team included a correspondence between the defense and prosecutors that seemed to emphasize that point.
+An email from prosecutors in court filings said: "We have had a chance to review it and do not believe we will be able to come to an agreement on most issues."

+The government's suggested order would apply to all discovery produced by prosecutors, which "is consistent with others routinely entered in criminal cases in this District," lawyers for the Justice Department wrote.

+"The defendant's proposed order would lead to the public dissemination of discovery material.
+Indeed, that is the defendant's stated goal; the defendant seeks to use the discovery material to litigate this case in the media," prosecutors wrote.
+"But that is contrary to the purpose of criminal discovery, which is to afford defendants the ability to prepare for and mount a defense in court — not to wage a media campaign."

 Judge Tanya Chutkan will decide next steps on the protective order.
 The next scheduled hearing is on Aug.
 28 at 10 a.m.
 ET.